leklab/sfari_hail/README.md

 2. There currently is no explicit PASS filter so any downstream filter dependent features cannot be used

 3. The MONOALLELIC filter and sites are problematic after multi-allelic sites are split into multiple bi-allelic sites.
 The biggest issue is that alleles can be represented multiple times across VCF lines

 Current work around:
 Variants with the MONOALLELIC filter are explicitly removed

+4. Hail assumes GRCh38 VCF data has the `chr` prefix.
+Chromosomes in this VCF does not have this prefix so the `chr` was appended on VCF import.

 ## Wookie mistakes
 Python 3.6 is not the default python